Use your words – you gotta speak up.

 - A couple gets together

 - Only partially communicates what’s really going on for them

-- They get into a fight
+- They have a miscommunication and get into a fight

 - Have one of those rom-com movie climax moments

-Then 4 days later something else is causing a problem and they’re back where they started.
+And then 4 days later something else is causing a problem and they’re back where they started.